What is coaching?

 Pro bono work

 If money is a problem for you, or you consider yourself to come from an underprivileged or underrepresented background, enquire about my pro bono programme which offers free coaching to select individuals (subject to availability).

-Copyright © 2020-2022.
-True Horizon Coaching is a business venture operated by Thierry Gregorius under UK sole trader status from Ottery St Mary, Devon, EX11 1DX, UK.
+Copyright © 2020-2023.
+True Horizon Coaching is a business venture operated by Thierry Gregorius under UK sole trader status near Exeter, Devon, UK.
 This site is hosted by WordPress.
 By using this site you consent to using minimal default WordPress cookies required to keep the site functional.
 See privacy.